arashid-sh/drata-assignment1/README.md

-# LTK Take Home Assessment
+# Drata Take Home Assessment

 This project uses playwright with typescript to automate the user flow mentioned in the take home assessment.